Epic home fails: world's worst design and DIY mistakes

 And the award for the weirdest kitchen goes to... whoever decided to put a toilet in their food prep area.

-A huge design mistake, we aren't sure who thought installing a WC in a kitchen was a good idea.
-The very same room where you prepare and eat food isn't the best place to locate your porcelain throne.
+A huge design mistake, we aren't sure who thought installing a bathroom in a kitchen was a good idea.
+The very same room where you prepare and eat food isn't the best place to locate your 'porcelain throne'.

 @pleasehatethesethings/Instagram